Ohio Sex Offense Tiers

 Three Tier System

 Ohio uses a “Three Tier” system for sex offender classification.
-When a person is convicted of a sex crime in Ohio and are required to register as a sex offender, they will be placed into one of three Tiers.
-Classification is based on the crime the person was convicted of or pleaded guilty to.
-Once a sex offender is placed into a Tier he or she must follow the registration requirements of that specific Tier.
+When a person is convicted of a sex crime in Ohio and is required to register as a sex offender, they will be placed into one of three Tiers.
+Tier level is based on the crime the person was convicted of or pleaded guilty to.
+Once a sex offender is placed into a Tier he or she must then follow the registration requirements of that specific Tier.
 The registration requirements for Ohio’s sex offense tiers are:

 - Tier 1 sex offenders must register once a year for a term of 15 years.

 - Tier 2 sex offenders must register every 180 days for a term of 25 years.